 Breaking news out of the ÖTILLÖ camp as co-founders Michael Lemmel and Mats Skott announce the first-ever ÖTILLÖ swimrun race outside of Europe.

-ÖTILLÖ promises unique races in unique places and they’ll certainly deliver with the new ÖTILLÖ Swimrun Catalina Island on February 29 and March 1, 2020.
+ÖTILLÖ promises unique races in unique places and they’ll certainly deliver with the 2021 ÖTILLÖ Swimrun Catalina Island March , 2021.
 Located 40 km off the coast of Los Angeles in southern California, Catalina Island is a conservancy-protected, geologic and environmental phenomenon.

 Racers in all three distances—Experience (7.7 km), Sprint (15 km) and World Series (38.3 km), which start and finish at the port town of Two Harbors—will get a glimpse of spectacular coastal chaparral and crystal-clear waters home to plant and wildlife species found nowhere else on earth.
 The average island air temperature between January and April is around 16°C, and the water is 14°C.

 There are two port towns on Catalina Island, Two Harbors with a population of 100, and, 25 km southeast, the Mediterranean-style seaside village of Avalon.
 There aren’t even stoplights in this 2-sqm town where the 3,000 year-round local residents, much like Isles of Scilly, depend on electric golf carts to get around, or walk.
 Everything is close in Avalon, and there’s accommodation (Boutique hotels to AirBnB) and dining for every taste and budget.